frenetic-lang/frenetic/guide/04-OxMonitor.md

 [repeater][Ch2] and [firewall][Ch3] you wrote in earlier exercises.

-As usual, you will proceed in two steps: you will first write and test a traffic monitoring function, and then implement it efficiently uses flow tables and OpenFlow statistics.
+As usual, you will proceed in two steps: you will first write and test a traffic monitoring function and then implement it efficiently using flow tables and OpenFlow statistics.

 ### The Monitoring Function

-Your monitor must count the total number of packets _sent to port 80 and received from_ port 80.
-Since the monitoring function receives all packets, you can maintain a global counter and increment it each time the `packet_in` function receives a new HTTP packet:
+Your monitor must count the total number of packets sent to port 80 *and* received from port 80.
+Since the `packet_in` function receives all packets, all you need to do is increment a global counter each time `packet_in` receives a new packet:

 ```ocaml
 let num_http_packets = ref 0